 Ardha Matsyendrasana For Treating Asthma

-Ardha Matsyendrasana stretches your chest and opens it up, thereby paving the way for more oxygen to enter your lungs and improving their oxygen capacity.
+Ardha Matsyendrasana stretches your posterior as well as anterior chest and opens it up, thereby paving the way for more oxygen to enter your lungs and improving their oxygen capacity.
+However, make sure the diaphragm is not locked.
 This function of the pose reduces the possibility of an asthma attack.

 To know more about Ardha Matsyendrasana and how to do it, click here: Ardha Matsyendrasana